krapjost/krapjost/README.md

 ### Who am i
 ✨ I'm junior developer.
-My life goal is make something beautiful.
+My life's goal is make something beautiful.
 ### What i've done
 1. worked as a react/go developer at [namusoft](https://www.namusoft.co.kr) for 10 month.
 ### What i do